 Members of Name Sex Age Relationship to Child

 Household - List

+all persons

-all persons presently living
+presently living

 in home:

 Name of Name Date of Birth Age Highest School Grade

 Parent/Guardian

 In Home:

-Occupation Work Phone Days and Hours at Work Employer Work Email May you be called At work?
+Occupation Work Phone Days and Hours at Work

+Employer Work Email May you be called At work?
 Email?

-Marital Status Sexual Orientation Military
+Mari Marital Status S on Military

 Married Dating Straight Has either parent served in the military?
 Mother Father

 Separated Widowed Bisexual Step-Parent

 Divorced Single Gay Dates of Service:

 Lesbian Branch:

 Deployed at this time: yes or No